 SOA Governance is now in place, allowing for the integration, oversight, and certification of products and platforms as HSPC compliant.

-(Summary of other key outcomes here)

 Highlights of the key business capabilities available at the conclusion of Phase 3 appears in Figure n, following.
 The table indicates the business capability realized, and then relates some of the specific products delivered that support that capability in the corresponding column.